I Built a Multi-Agent SaaS Builder: Here's the Full Architecture

 | Human oversight | Escalation paths |

 Single-agent systems can’t match this.
 The complexity of product development requires divided attention—literally.
+The same multi-agent principle applies to security research workflows—bug bounty automation architecture is another implementation of this pattern, as is autonomous blog publishing.

 Lessons Learned